Blow-up dynamics for radial self-dual Chern-Simons-Schr\"odinger equation with prescribed asymptotic profile: Preliminaries for the blow-up construction

 \section{Preliminaries for the blow-up construction}

-In this section, we collect some preliminary facts on linearization, adapted function spaces, duality estimates for \eqref{eq:CSS-m-equiv}, and a decomposition lemma near modulated soliton, which we shall need to carry out the blow-up construction.
+In this section, we collect some preliminary facts on linearization, adapted function spaces, duality estimates for \eqref{eq:CSS-m-equiv}, and a decomposition lemma near modulated solitons, which we shall need to carry out the blow-up construction.